nurulashraf/java-calculations-and-equations/README.md

-# UniRazak Fundamental of Programming - Assignment 1
+# Fundamental of Programming - Assignment 1

 This repository is created for the UniRazak Fundamental of Programming course's Assignment 1.
 The goal of this assignment is to apply fundamental programming concepts to solve a given problem.
 The solution is implemented in Java and includes documentation to support the code.